 In order to analyze the performance of the approaches in situations where it is necessary an energy map with very low error (small threshold) and also when we can tolerate a greater error (big threshold), we changed the value of the parameter threshold.
-We ran the naive, Markov and ARIMA algorithms for 200 nodes in the same scenario described above.
-Figure 4-a shows the average number of energy information packets that each node had to send to the monitoring node, during 1000 second simulation, in order to construct an energy map with an error no greater than the corresponding threshold.
-These results correspond to an average of these values for five different runs and the confident interval showed correspond to a 95% confidence level.
+We ran the naive, Markov and ARIMA algorithms for 200 nodes in a $100 \times 100 \,\mathrm{m}^2$ field in which the average degree of each node is 22.7.
+Figure 2-a shows the average number of energy information packets that each node had to send to the monitoring node, during 1000 second simulation, in order to construct an energy map with an error no greater than the corresponding threshold.
+These results correspond to an average of these values and a 95% confidence interval.
 We can see that the Markov approach is better than the other two for all values of threshold.
 But its performance is very close to the ARIMA model, meaning that both approaches have similar power of prediction for all values of threshold.
-However, the graph of Figure 4-a is not a fair way of comparing the three approaches because when a node, running the naive algorithm, has to send an energy information packet, the size of the extra information required is only 4 bytes (its available energy).
+However, the graph of Figure 2-a is not a fair way of comparing the three approaches because when a node, running the naive algorithm, has to send an energy information packet, the size of the extra information required is only 4 bytes (its available energy).
 In the Markov algorithm, the overhead is of 8 bytes (its available energy and its current power consumption) and in the ARIMA model the overhead is about 40 bytes (with the parameters p, d, q and the coefficients of the AR and MA models).
 In order to perform a fair comparison between the three approaches, we have to analyze the average number of bytes that each node has to send when running the naive, Markov and ARIMA algorithms.
-So, the metric used to define energy efficiency will be the number of bytes transmitted.
-Figure 4-b compares the average number of bytes that each node had to send to the monitoring node if the normal packet size of a sensor network is 30 bytes.
+Thus, the metric used to define energy efficiency will be the number of bytes transmitted.
+Figure 2-b compares the average number of bytes that each node had to send to the monitoring node if the normal packet size (or the per-packet header overhead) of a sensor network is 30 bytes.
 In this situation, each time a node has to send its energy information, it will have to send 34 bytes (30 bytes of the normal packet plus 4 bytes of the naive overhead) in the naive algorithm, 38 in the Markov and 70 bytes in the ARIMA.
 We can see that when we compare the number of bytes instead of the number of packets, the performance of the ARIMA is closer to the naive, and the Markov is still the best of the three.
-Figures 4-c and 4-d show what happens when the normal size of a packets is 60 and 120 bytes, respectively.
+Figures 2-c and 2-d show what happens when the normal size of a packet is 60 and 120 bytes, respectively.
 As the normal packet size increases, the naive becomes even worse because, in these situations, the overhead of the large amount of information required by the ARIMA has a smaller impact in the total number of bytes sent.
 Then, for all values of threshold analyzed, the Markov model was more energy-efficient than the other two models, and for sensor networks whose size of the packet is small, the performance of the ARIMA is very close to the naive approach.